What is OKR (Objectives and Key Results)?

-The idea for Objectives & Key Results was developed by Andy Groove,¹ the co-founder of Intel, in the early 70s.
-OKR became really well known through Google, which has been using the framework consistently since its foundation.2 In recent years it has become increasingly popular in Germany.
-Well-known companies like Telekom, Bayer and Zalando are working with it.
+The idea for the framework was developed in the early 1970s by Andy Grove1, the co-founder of Intel.
+Objectives and Key Results became really well known through Google, which has been using the framework since its foundation.2 In recent years it has also become increasingly popular in Germany, so that companies such as Telekom, Bayer and Zalando now also work with it.

-Objectives & Key Results consist of two components:
+Objectives and Key Results consist of two components:

 - Objectives are short and precise inspirational descriptions of a desired target state.